linroger/FinanceCompendium/II. Economics/Macroeconomics/PPHA Macroeconomic Policymaking/Better Spending for Better Lives/Chapter 05 Public Infrastructure Less Waste for Better Building.md

 The sample includes 231 infrastructure projects financed in Latin America and the Caribbean by the IDB (83 projects) and the World Bank (148 projects) between 1985 and 2012.
 It includes 142 transport projects (road construction, maintenance, and rehabilitation); 73 water and sanitation projects (treatment plants, improvement and expansion of distribution networks); and 16 energy projects (generation and transmission).

 Among projects financed by the IDB, 82 percent suffered cost overruns.
 In 5 percent of cases, the country asked for additional financing from the IDB; in the remaining 95 percent of cases, national counterparts assumed the cost.
 Cost overruns were, on average, 22 percent of the total costs of the projects.
 Among projects financed by the World Bank, 53 percent suffered cost overruns.
 In 20 percent of those cases, the World Bank covered those costs.
 Cost overruns accounted for 17 percent of the total costs of the projects on average.[10]
-A first look at the data can lead to the conclusion that cost overruns are generalized because most of the
+A first look at the data can lead to the conclusion that cost overruns are generalized because most of the projects have them.

-9 The IDB sample is distributed as follows: 35 percent of projects were in Brazil, 7 percent in Colombia, 6 percent in Haiti, 6 percent in Peru, 6 percent in Uruguay, and 5 percent in Bolivia.
-The remaining 35 percent was distributed among Argentina, the Bahamas, Barbados, Belize, Costa Rica, Ecuador, El Salvador, Guatemala, Guyana, Honduras, Jamaica, Mexico, Panama, Paraguay, and Trinidad and Tobago.
-The World Bank sample is distributed as follows: 26 percent of projects were implemented in Brazil, 10 percent in Argentina, 7 percent in Colombia, 6 percent in Peru, 5 percent in Honduras, 4 percent in Haiti, and 4 percent in Mexico.
-The remaining 28 percent was distributed among Belize, Bolivia, Chile, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Guyana, Jamaica, Nicaragua, Panama, Paraguay, St. Lucia, Uruguay, and Venezuela.
-10 Awojobi and Jenkins (2015) seem to be the only other researchers to have estimated cost overruns in World Bank infrastructure projects.
-They found that cost overruns on hydroelectric dams financed by the World Bank were 27 percent.

-projects have them.
 However, when the size of cost overruns is studied in more detail, less than 15 percent of IDB and World Bank projects have cost overruns of more than 50 percent, while 74 percent of IDB projects and 79 percent of World Bank projects have cost overruns of less than 20 percent.

 Regarding the relationship between cost overruns and specific infrastructure sectors, on average, transport projects present slightly higher overruns than water and sanitation and energy projects (Table 5.4).
 However, the difference is not statistically significant.